UPDATED: Recent weddings at St. Francis de Sales Catholic Church

-MABLETON–We are very happy to publish some photos below of three recent weddings here at St. Francis de Sales Catholic Church.
-You can read about each of the couples (and any upcoming weddings) on a new section of the website for publishing the Banns of Marriage.
+MABLETON–We are very happy to publish some photos below of recent weddings here at St. Francis de Sales Catholic Church.
+You can read about each of the couples on a new section of the website for publishing the Banns of Marriage.

 On August 22, 2020, Luis Ortiz married Emily Koschler: